IN THE NEWS

 October 7, 2020 – The Magic believe sports has the ability to bridge divides and bring people together and are committed to creating an inclusive environment in which fans, community partners and employees feel welcomed, valued and appreciated.

-October 6, 2020 – Following a federal court ruling, a statewide nonprofit has received a surge in donations to help convicted felons have their voting rights restored in Florida.
+October 6, 2020 – Following a federal court ruling, a statewide nonprofit has received a surge in donations to help convicted felons (returning citizens) have their voting rights restored in Florida.

 October 6, 2020 – Redemption is a subject that Michael Vick is intimately aware of.
 Indeed, it is a concept that many of us feel is every person’s right.
 After all, salvation is a pillar of the western world’s concept of spirituality.